shawoozy/image_filter_pro/README.md

 ## Features

 - Apply various preset color filters to images.
-- Easily integrate customizable filter UI into your Flutter app.
+- Easily integrate customisable filter UI into your Flutter app.
 - Inspired by popular filter presets found in other image editing apps.